gcook194/x-plane-tracker-desktop/README.md

 in the database so was quite happy to just write queries and map my own objects instead of letting an ORM have all the fun.

 ### No Unit Tests???
-I probably should and will add them.
-Nobody sits at home dying to write "clean code" or do TDD - they want to write cool things that do cool things.

 I know pretty much every line of code in the application...since I wrote it all...so fixing bugs isn't super time consuming.
-The application is simple enough that a quick test flight will uncover any show stoppers.
+The application is simple enough that a quick test flight will uncover any showstoppers.

 ...
-I'll add tests eventually.
+I'll add tests eventually, promise.

 ### SQLite
 I did initially consider storing data in the cloud and started writing an AWS Lambda to process events being sent but it was too similar to